nuxt/module-builder/README.md

 - `module.mjs`: Module entrypoint build from `src/module`
 - `module.json`: Module meta extracted from `module.mjs` + `package.json`
 - `module.cjs`: ESM proxy to allow require module in CommonJS context
-- `types.d.ts`: Exported types in addition to shims for `nuxt.config` auto completion.
+- `types.d.ts`: Exported types in addition to shims for `nuxt.config` auto-completion.
 - `runtime/*`: Individually transformed files using [unjs/mkdist](https://github.com/unjs/mkdist)
   - Javascript and `.ts` files will be transformed to `.mjs` with extracted types on `.d.ts` file with same name
   - `.vue` files will be transformed with extracted `.d.ts` file
-  - Other files will be copied as as
+  - Other files will be copied as is